Running on the KV260 Board

 tutorial XRT_FLAT tutorial XRT_FLAT (0+0) -1

-Run the below command to unload the default “kv260-dp” application firmware.
+Run the following command to unload the default “kv260-dp” application firmware.

 xmutil unloadapp

-Run the below command to load Image resizing accelerated application firmware.
-Ignore the warning commands
+Run the following command to load the image resizing accelerated application firmware.
+Ignore the warning commands.

 xmutil loadapp tutorial